 Avoid crowds and close contact with others

-The best way to dodge a coronavirus infection is to avoid being exposed to the virus.
+If you haven’t been vaccinated, the best way to dodge a coronavirus infection is to avoid being exposed to the virus.
 Limit interactions with people outside your household as much as possible, keep a distance of at least 6 feet from others and wash your hands often with soap and water (or use an alcohol-based hand sanitizer if soap and water are not an option).

 Wear a mask